emrec-s/BDA-ProgressJournal-for-Mef/README.md

-# BDA-ProgressJournal-for-Mef
+BDA-ProgressJournal-for-Mef
-This page is linked with school works
+## This page is linked with school homeworks.
+For more information please look this [link](https://pjournal.github.io/mef05-emrecansi/)